jhumelsine/jhumelsine.github.io/_posts/2024-03-08-specification-design-pattern.md

 # Introduction
 The Specification Design Pattern is the next of the [Composable Design Patterns](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html)  series.
 It does not reside within the Gang of Four’s Design Pattern catalog.

-Specification allows a Client to select objects based upon the attribute values that it’s interested in.
+Specification allows a Client to select objects based upon the attribute values that the Client is interested in.
 The attribute specification can be simple or complex.
 It can be used in several scenarios, such as:
-* Select the objects that satisfy a specification based upon their attribute values.
+* Selecting the objects that satisfy a specification based upon their attribute values.
-* Filter objects, possibly in a stream, that satisfy a specification based upon their attribute values.
+* Filtering objects, possibly in a stream, that satisfy a specification based upon their attribute values.
-* Request notification of objects changing attribute values that satisfy a specification based upon their attribute values.
+* Requesting notification of objects changing attribute values that satisfy a specification based upon their attribute values.

-Specification is very similar to the select or query feature in databases.
+Specification is similar to the select or query feature in databases.
 The main distinction is that the objects being considered within Specification are objects and not records in a database.

 The Specification Design Pattern will feature several previous design patterns:
 * [Strategy](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html) resides at its core, but then again, Strategy resides at the core of many design patterns we’ve reviewed so far.
-* [Composite](https://jhumelsine.github.io/2024/02/27/composite-design-pattern.html) will extend the ability of the Client to construct Specifications, since Strategy won’t be quite powerful enough.
+* [Composite](https://jhumelsine.github.io/2024/02/27/composite-design-pattern.html) will extend the ability of the Client to construct complex Specifications, since Strategy on its own will only be able to construct simple Specifications.
 * [Template Method](https://jhumelsine.github.io/2023/09/26/template-method-design-pattern.html) will be used to consolidate pseudo-duplicate code.
 * And we’ll see [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) as well, but it will be a little different than before.
-Previous design patterns featured a Configurer who created objects and injected them into the Client.
-In Specification, many Clients could be creating their own Specifications and injecting them into the pattern at any time.
+Previous design patterns featured a Configurer who created objects organized in a design pattern structure and injected them into the Client.
+In Specification, Clients create their own Specifications and inject them into the pattern at any time.

 # Real World Analogies to Specification
 Like the previous composable design patterns, Specification is not difficult to implement.
 In fact, it’s an extension of Composite.
 Its main challenge is comprehension.
 Here are a few real-world examples to ease one into the Specification concept.